Kris-0605/jsonz/README.md

 3. Write to the file the "string" data type byte if the data is uncompressed, or the "singular compressed string" data type byte if the data is uncompressed.
 4. Write the UTF-8 encoded (and compressed if specified) string data to the file.

-### Writing a JZ file if the root object is not an object - string arrays and decimal arrays
+### Writing a JZ file if the root object is not an object - string arrays, speed string arrays and decimal arrays

 1. Start with the array you would like to write.
 2. Write 1 as an unsigned 8-bit integer, the version number, to the output file.
 Write the data type byte of the root object.
+3. Write the byte representing the mode of operation for the string map.
-3. Write 32 empty bytes (filled with 0s) to leave space for the metadata.
+4. Write 32 empty bytes (filled with 0s) to leave space for the metadata.
-4. Write the MD5 hashes of any JZS files being used, in the order they should be loaded.
+5. Write an unsigned 64-bit integer representing the number JZS files being used, and then write the hashes in the order they should be loaded.
-5. Create a list of unique strings, ordered by frequency in descending order.
-6. Create a second list, this will be called the "string sizes list".
-7. For each string in the list:
-- Calculate if you would like to store the string as compressed or uncompressed.
-- Calculate the size of the output string.
-If the string is compressed, store this number as negative (an uncompressed 727 byte string would be stored as 727 and a compressed 727 byte string would be stored as -727).
-Append this value to the string sizes list.
-- Write the string to the file.
-8. For each size in the string sizes list, write the size to the file as a signed resizing integer.
-This is identical to [writing a resizing integer](#writing-a-resizing-integer), except that in step 5 you instead write the number in signed little-endian form.
+6. Follow steps 7-12 of [Writing a JZS file](#writing-a-jzs-file) to write the string data and string map, but modified as follows.
+During step 12, record the number of bytes written to the file, known as the string map size.
+Complete step 13 to get a value known as the string data size.
+After writing the string map and string data, seek to the 4th byte (likely 3 in your language).
+Then, write the length of the key list as an unsigned 64-bit integer.
+Write the string data size as a 64-bit unsigned integer.
+Write the size of the string map size as a 64-bit unsigned integer.
+Finally, seek back to the end of the file.
 9. Write 8 empty bytes.
 This is where you will write the size of the array later.
 10. For each string in the array, write its string ID as a resizing integer.
-String IDs start counting from 1 (or, if a JZS was loaded, the first available integer) for the first string you wrote, and increase sequentially for each string written after that.
+String IDs start counting from 0 (or, if a JZS was loaded, the first available integer) for the first string you wrote, and increase sequentially for each string written after that.
 11. Write the size of the array in the designated location.
 12. Fill in the 32 empty bytes from earlier with the appropriate metadata.

 ### Writing a JZ file if the root object is a object, object array or multi-type array

 1. Start with the array or object you would like to write.
 2. Write 1 as an unsigned 8-bit integer, the version number, to the output file.
 Write the data type byte of the root object.
+Write the byte representing the mode of operation for the string map.
 3. Write 32 empty bytes (filled with 0s) to leave space for the metadata.
-4. Write the MD5 hashes of any JZS files being used, in the order they should be loaded.
+4. Write an unsigned 64-bit integer representing the number JZS files being used, and then write the hashes in the order they should be loaded.
-5. Create a list of unique strings used as keys, ordered by frequency in descending order.
-6. Create a second list, this will be called the "key string sizes list".
-7. For each string in the list:
-- Calculate if you would like to store the string as compressed or uncompressed.
-- Calculate the size of the output string.
-If the string is compressed, store this number as negative (an uncompressed 727 byte string would be stored as 727 and a compressed 727 byte string would be stored as -727).
-Append this value to the key string sizes list.
-- Write the string to the file.
-8. Create a list of unique strings not used as keys, ordered by frequency in descending order.
-9. Create a second list, this will be called the "non-key string sizes list".
-10. For each string in the list:
-- Calculate if you would like to store the string as compressed or uncompressed.
-- Calculate the size of the output string.
-If the string is compressed, store this number as negative (an uncompressed 727 byte string would be stored as 727 and a compressed 727 byte string would be stored as -727).
-Append this value to the non-key string sizes list.
-- Write the string to the file.
-11. For each size in the key string sizes list, write the size to the file as a signed resizing integer.
-This is identical to [writing a resizing integer](#writing-a-resizing-integer), except that in step 5 you instead write the number in signed little-endian form.
-12. Repeat step 11 but for the strings in the non-key string sizes list.
+5. Follow steps 7-12 of [Writing a JZS file](#writing-a-jzs-file) to write the string data and string map, but modified as follows.
+During step 12, record the number of bytes written to the file, known as the string map size.
+Complete step 13 to get a value known as the string data size.
+After writing the string map and string data, seek to the 4th byte (likely 3 in your language).
+Then, write the length of the key list as an unsigned 64-bit integer.
+Write the string data size as a 64-bit unsigned integer.
+Write the size of the string map size as a 64-bit unsigned integer.
+Finally, seek back to the end of the file.
-13. Write the data for the array or object.
-This is usually a multi-step process involving constructing an key map or index map using different types, depending on your data.
+6. Write the data for the array or object.
+This is usually a multi-step process involving constructing a key map or index map using different types, depending on your data.
 See [Determining the data type of a value](#determining-the-data-type-of-a-value) and [Key map](#key-map).
-14. Fill in the 32 empty bytes from earlier with the appropriate metadata.
+7. Fill in the 32 empty bytes from earlier with the appropriate metadata.